 Meanwhile, my teaching and mentoring work goes on.
-I have reduced my teaching load in order to give myself more writing time, but still really enjoying the Advanced Writing Workshop I run once a month.
-Have a look at the Writing Coach page, for more information on mentoring options and courses with New Writing South.
+In 2014 I reduced my teaching load in order to give myself more writing time, but next year I am back with the Creative Writing Programme teaching on the two-year course, as well as the monthly Advanced Writing Workshop.
+Have a look at the Writing Coach page, for more information on one-to-one mentoring options, and courses with the Creative Writing Programme at New Writing South.